skasproject/skas/docs/interfaces.md

 ## sk-crd, sk-ldap, sk-static

-These modules support the `userIdentity`.
+These modules support the `Identity` API.

+The 'detailed' flag is meaningless in this context, so generate an 'Invalid request' HTTP error

 The sk-crd module also support the `changePassword` interface